-There are many kinds of sewing equipment in stees.
+There are many kinds of sewing equipment in stores.
 You probably already have some at home.
 Choose equipment that will help you do the job in the best way.
-When you need to buy equipment, set the best quality you can afford.
+When you need to buy equipment, get the best quality you can afford.

 Needles come in many types and sizes.
 A needle should go with the kind of fabric and thread you will be using.
-The needles should be small enough to meedle should go with the kind of slip through the fabric easily and xill the hole with thread.
-Sharps and embroidery needles are two kinds fleedles used for handseving.
-Embroidery needles are sometimes called grewels.
+The needles should be small enough to slip through the fabric easily and fill the hole with thread.
+Sharps and embroidery needles are two kinds of needles used for handsewing.
+Embroidery needles are sometimes called crewels.
 Sharps have round eyes to keep the thread from slipping out.